 Scattered audiences; more diverse, yet fragmented platforms; an ever more competitive environment with marketing efforts that put the days of the TV networks to shame: social media sure is getting complicated!
-Brands have to be on their toes if they’re going to stay up-to-date with the newest and coolest apps and invest some serious resources to keep up with the trends – and know which ones to jump on and which ones are just a flash in the pan.
+Brands have to be on their toes if they’re going to stay up-to-date with the newest and coolest apps and invest some serious resources to keep up with social media trends – and know which ones to jump on and which ones are just a flash in the pan.

 - Channeling Your Messages: The question used to be “should we be on social?”
 Companies and brands weren’t quite sure they had a place on this new “chat platform” or that “friend space thing.”
 They dug their heels in crying “Danger!!!” …and ya know what?
 They were right.
 Not about avoiding having a social presence, but that it would be a Pandora’s box worth of trouble.